 The TB reservoir of transmission remains concentrated in large peri-urban settlements in Africa and Asia.
-They are frequently minimally symptomatic but remain infectious.
-The danger with minimal symptoms is that people tend to refrain from going to the hospital for diagnosis and treatment until they feel very ill.
+The cases are frequently minimally symptomatic but remain infectious.
+The danger with minimal symptoms is that people tend to refrain from seeking diagnosis and treatment until they feel very ill.
 However, the community will continue to be at risk of infection.
-Actively seeking TB-positive patients in the community – regardless of degree of symptoms – can help break the chains of TB transmission and, hopefully see patients initiating treatment much sooner.
+Actively seeking TB-positive patients – regardless of the degree of symptoms – can help break the chains of TB transmission hopefully, see patients initiating treatment much sooner.
 However, the Active Case Finding (ACF) strategy needs optimisation – which is what this study aims to do!

-model cost effectiveness of an ACF strategy using Xpert at POC (battery operated in a mobile van) versus centralized laboratories factoring in transmission of TB.
+Model the cost effectiveness of an ACF strategy using Xpert at POC vs centralised laboratories.

 Dr J Mutsvangwa